One of the essential exemptions to being considered a seller of personal data under the CCPA is the ‘service provider’ exemption.

 Similarly, the exceptions that allow a company to deny a consumer request under the right to delete personal information apply to service providers.

 Can a Service Provider Use and Transfer Personal Information if they Anonymize or Aggregate It?

-The CCPA makes it clear that a service provider must be contractually prohibited from ‘ retaining, using, or disclosing the personal information (it receives from a business) for any purpose apart from the specific purpose of performing the services specified in the contract for the business.’
+The CCPA makes it clear that a service provider must not retain, use, or disclose the personal information (it receives from a business) for any purpose except:

 However, the CCPA also states that nothing within it limits a business’ ability to ‘collect, use, retain, sell, or disclose personal information’ that is ‘de-identified’ or ‘aggregated.’

 Therefore, if a service provider intends to keep, use, or reveal the information that it receives from a client, the data must first be anonymized or aggregated to convert it from personal data to non-personal information.